 - Sub dairy-free butter such as Miyoko's, decreasing the salt if necessary.

-- Egg gives the cookies just the right amount of spread, adding protein to hold the dough together.
+- Egg gives the cookies just the right amount of spread, helping the dough hold together.

 For Oatmeal Chocolate Chip Cookies (shown here)